DarkGrayMatter/sec/README.md

     - [Encrypting a YAML configuration](#encrypting-a-yaml-configuration)
     - [Decrypting a YAML configuration](#decrypting-a-yaml-configuration)

-## Overview - Why?
+## Why?

 _SEC_ offers an companion to the use with the [Palantir Configuration Values](https://github.com/palantir/encrypted-config-value).
 This open source library offers an easy way to secure configuration files for Java server side applications written in DropWizard.

-Using this, a developer can actually keep encrypted configuration in public source code repositories.
+Using this, a developer:

+- Can safely keep encrypted configuration in public source code repositories.
-The Palantir library is excellent to use, but lacks an eloquent command line tool to work with encrypted configurations.
+- The Palantir library is excellent to use, but lacks an eloquent command line tool to work with encrypted configurations.
 SEC attempt to fill this gap by providing, in addition a core encrypting command line tool, also the following capabilities:
 - Ability to encrypt values within a configuration document based on ant style property path selections.
 - Optionally convert an encrypted/decrypted configuration document to JSON, and Java Properties.
 - Generate secure random binary values with, or without seed values.